How to build a strong governance model

 What Are the Components of a Governance Operating Model?

 The main components of a governance model contain some important key aspects:

 Board Oversight and Responsibilities

 The governance model offers boards a way to articulate the oversight process, engage management in communication about governance matters, and learn where governance activities occur at various junctures in the company.

 Much of boards' work happens in committees.
 The governance model helps define the work and authority of its committees and outlines how committees communicate and report their efforts to the board and management team.

-Organisational Design and Reporting Structure
+Organizational Design and Reporting Structure

 Governance models should establish the authority that presides over compliance, risk, legal, finance and audit matters.
 The model should also define how the board will oversee risks across all regions and businesses.
-The organisational design and reporting structure should be made clear to employees and stakeholders.
+The organizational design and reporting structure should be made clear to employees and stakeholders.